kantega/kson/readme.md

 }
 ```

 Wow, that was simple.
 Not everything looks complicated using FP.
-Lets complete the dsl with all the basic
+Let's complete the DSL with all the basic
-json types:
+JSON types:

 ```java
 public class JsonEncoders {